-With Microsoft Edge for Linux now in beta learn how to install it on Ubuntu, Linux Mint, and related Linux distributions.
+With Microsoft Edge for Linux now stable we show you how to install it on Ubuntu, Linux Mint, and related Linux distributions.

-This guide shows you how to install Microsoft Edge on Ubuntu (or any Ubuntu-based Linux distribution for that matter, like Linux Mint) in two ways: a graphical (GUI) method, and a command line (CLI) method.
+This guide shows you how to install Microsoft Edge on Ubuntu or any Ubuntu-based Linux distribution such as Linux Mint in two ways: a graphical (GUI) method, and a command line (CLI) method.

-It doesn’t matter which method you choose as you will download and install the exact same version of Microsoft’s new-fangled browser.
+It doesn’t matter which method you choose.
+You can download and install the exact same version of Microsoft’s new-fangled browser.
 Plus, both methods set things up so that you get future updates when they’re released, automatically.

 Microsoft Edge is based on Chromium, the open-source browser engine developed (though not exclusively) by Google.
 Any website, web app, or web service that works in any Chromium-based browser, such as Google Chrome, will work in Edge too.